dthain/opsys-sp25/project6-new/index.md

 Your grade on this assignment will be based on the following:

-- Correct execution with a single program (and one background thread).
-(50%)
+- Correct execution of the flash translation layer code.
+(60%)
-- Correct execution with many programs.
-(30%)
+- Discussion of the overall system design and tradeoffs.
+(15%)
-- Correct execution with many programs and limited memory.
-(10%)
+- Performance evaluation and discussion of observations.
+(15%)
 - Good coding style, including clear formatting, sensible variable names, and useful comments.
 (10%)